Work-from-Home Guide: 25 Tips for Being Productive

 When working from home, in-person communications are limited.
-That means you're not as able to rely on building rapport through small talk, body language and facial expressions.
-To maintain healthy communications with colleagues while working remote, here are a few things to keep in mind:
+That means you're not as able to rely on building rapport through small talk and nonverbal communication, such as body language and facial expressions.
+To maintain healthy communications with colleagues while working remotely, here are a few things to keep in mind:

 The daily reinforcement of sharing individual successes and plans keeps everyone excited about the team's overall contribution to the organization.

 Many companies and teams use online chat to stay connected both personally and on work-related topics.
-You might consider creating light-hearted channels where people can share updates about non-work-related subjects such as cooking, exercise or pets.
-You should also use chat regularly to communicate as frequently as possible around key goals and progress towards them.
+You might consider creating light-hearted channels where people can share updates about non-work-related subjects, such as cooking, exercise or pets.
+You can also use chat regularly to communicate as frequently as possible around key goals and progress towards them.

 Managing a remote team

 Take a moment to plan.
-What do you need to achieve, by when and what changes might you need to make to your original quarterly plan and goals?
-Type it up so you can start discussing it with your team.
-You will avoid misunderstandings when you create a document that serves as a source of truth.
-You might also share the document with stakeholders and other teams you collaborate with.
+Type up your quarterly goals and your plans for reaching them so you can start discussing them with your team.
+You can avoid misunderstandings when you create a document that serves as a source of truth.
+You might also share the document with stakeholders to streamline collaboration.